 - switch in the application code to the partitioned table or rename the tables

 - delete the original live table

-The disadvantage of the method above is that it is relatively complex, the triggers, that secure data integrity must be tested.
+The disadvantage of the method above is that it is relatively complex; the triggers that secure data integrity must be tested.
 It also creates data redundancy, because during migration the data must be duplicated.
-It also requires migration plan and change in the application when switching from the old table to the new one – and that may or may not be an issue.
+It also requires a migration plan, and a change in the application when switching from the old table to the new one – and that may or may not be an issue.